 - Communicate effectively in group work and during presentations.

-The student, assuming the role of consultant, will be trained in:
+The student will be trained in:

 - Their ability to act as advisors, advocates, change agents and/or (opinion) leaders when managing/leading strategic choices and/or organizational change.

 - Analysing managerial problems, organization change issues, and problems with leadership and providing advice as to relevant solutions.